DeKalb County, Missouri

 When was DeKalb County, MO Created?

 DeKalb County was created on February 25, 1845 from Clinton County.
 The county was named in honor of Johann de Kalb (1721-1780), a German soldier who served as a major general in the Continental Army during the American Revolutionary War.

-Areas surrounding DeKalb County include Gentry County (north), Daviess County (east), Caldwell County (southeast), Clinton County (south), Buchanan County (southwest), Andrew County (west).
+Bordering Counties are Gentry County (north), Daviess County (east), Caldwell County (southeast), Clinton County (south), Buchanan County (southwest), Andrew County (west).

 DeKalb County vital records can be found at the Missouri Office of Vital Records has copies of birth and death records reported from January 1, 1910.
 There is a fee for each copy requested.
-Please refer to the information to the Statewide Vital Records in Missouri for current fees and application process./p>
+Please refer to the information to the Statewide Vital Records in Missouri for current fees and application process.

 You can search online for DeKalb County Birth, Marriage, Divorce or Death Records.
 You can also Order Electronically Online or can download an application for Missouri Birth and Death Certificate, Marriage and Divorce Certificate Application to mail.

 Another resource is the DeKalb County Health Department has Birth Certificates since 1920 and Death Certificates since 1980.

 - U.S., Social Security Applications and Claims Index, 1936-2007

 - Social Security Death Index

 - Missouri Birth & Death Records Database Pre-1910: Search & Record Availability